luizfroes/timed-quiz-game/README.md

-# timed-quiz-game
+# The Rock n' Roll Quiz

 A clean, polished, and responsive timed coding quiz with multiple-choice questions that runs in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.

-# The Rock n' Roll Quiz

 ## Description